It is a disease that is not covered by Obamacare because the cure would mean the death of the Unaffordable Care Act.

 This sop to the public teacher unions was imposed on us by the hapless Jimmy Carter…now replaced by Obama as the worst President in US history.
 Many thought that was not possible to be worse that Jimmy Carter but Obama breezed by him like he was parked.

-The start of the decline in the performance of US education as compared to other nations roughly coincides with the time this departmental boondoggle was stillborn.
+The start of the decline in the performance of US education, as compared to other nations, roughly coincides with the time this departmental boondoggle was stillborn.
 It is preposterous to think that decisions made by a group of theoreticians sitting in Washington DC can be beneficial to students sitting in classrooms in local schools.
 All education decisions should be made by governmental authorities closest to the students, i.e. your local board of education.
 Our students should not be lab rats subjected to silly experiments like common core math and nationalized textbooks that are mere propaganda.
-Try teachings kids that man-made global climate change is a hoax…you will be the subject of an auto da fe or sentenced to be reeducated and synchronized with the zeitgeist according to al-Gore.
+Try teaching kids that man-made global climate change is a hoax…you will be the subject of an auto da fe or sentenced to be reeducated and synchronized with the zeitgeist according to al-Gore.